Do Revenge: A classic teen flick for a new generation

 The Good, The Bad, and The Ugly

-Now, while we throughly enjoyed Do Revenge and were very happy to see a queer main character like Eleanor be gay and do crimes in HD (literally), we have to acknowledge that although it’s a good piece of entertainment with a great cast and a killer soundtrack, the movie did lack something that most classic teen movies have: a character to root for.
+Now, while we thoroughly enjoyed Do Revenge and were very happy to see a queer main character like Eleanor be gay and do crimes in HD (literally), we have to acknowledge that although it’s a good piece of entertainment with a great cast and a killer soundtrack, the movie did lack something that most classic teen movies have: a character to root for.

 Generally, in movies or shows about teens, creators try to give redeeming qualities to the characters (especially the main ones) so that everyone watching can relate to them in some way.
 Do Revenge seems to have forgotten about that, and although that didn’t affect our viewing experience completely, it did leave us with an uneasy feeling in the end.